mermaid-js/mermaid/packages/mermaid/src/docs/config/theming.md

 2.  [**neutral**](https://github.com/mermaid-js/mermaid/blob/develop/packages/mermaid/src/themes/theme-neutral.js) - This theme is great for black and white documents that will be printed.

 3.  [**dark**](https://github.com/mermaid-js/mermaid/blob/develop/packages/mermaid/src/themes/theme-dark.js) - This theme goes well with dark-colored elements or dark-mode.
+To use the dark theme (which changes the theme of the schema itself) with dark-mode (which sets the background), set `darkMode` to `true` in your config.
 4.  [**forest**](https://github.com/mermaid-js/mermaid/blob/develop/packages/mermaid/src/themes/theme-forest.js) - This theme contains shades of green.

 5.  [**base**](https://github.com/mermaid-js/mermaid/blob/develop/packages/mermaid/src/themes/theme-base.js) - This is the only theme that can be modified.
 Use this theme as the base for customizations.